josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🔇_silence_harm_and_acknowledgment_delay.md

 ---

 ## 🏮 Footer
-*Silence-Harm & Acknowledgment Delay* explains why institutions freeze when confronted with internal harm and how this silence creates secondary trauma.
+*🔇 Silence-Harm & Acknowledgment Delay* explains why institutions freeze when confronted with internal harm and how this silence creates secondary trauma.
 Understanding the cycle helps stabilise expectations and reframe delay as structural rather than personal.

-_Last updated: 2025-11-14_
+_Last updated: 2025-12-10_